gbv/dbinfo/README.md

 * `PORT`    - port number (required, 6006 by default)
 * `WORKERS` - number of parallel connections (required, 5 by default).

-Additional configuration is placed in `/etc/dbinfo`.
+Additional configuration is placed in `/etc/dbinfo/config.yml` with the following fields:

+* `unapi` - base URL of unAPI config server to get databases from
+* `proxy` - optional list of IPs or IP ranges the service can run behind (for logging the proxied request IPs instead of proxy IP).

 Restart is required after changes.

 ## Logging